wanger521/federated_code/README.md

     │   ├── attacks            <- Scripts to attack messages for the byzantine nodes in the graph.
     │   │
     │   │
-    │   ├── compressions       <- Scripts to compression model for comunication.
+    │   ├── compressions       <- Scripts to compression model for communication.
     │   │
     │   │
     │   ├── datas              <- Scripts to download or generate data │   │   └── federated_dataset.py
     │   │
-    │   ├── library            <- Scripts to some useful functions, like graph.
+    │   ├── library            <- Scripts to some useful functions, like the graph.
     │   │
     │   │
     │   ├── models             <- Scripts to the model you trained.
     │   │
     │   │
-    │   ├── optimizations      <- Scripts to the overwrite optimization, likes SGD.
+    │   ├── optimizations      <- Scripts to the overwrite optimization, like SGD.
     │   │
     │   │
     │   ├── tracking           <- Scripts to some common constant variables.